 So while Google Cloud provides the foundational infrastructure, app development and processing – Google Maps provides the local data content and the ability for customers to create powerful location based applications.

-Area #5 – Quality of Data
+Area #5 – Location-based Data

 When it comes to overall quality of the data being utilized in your business, the Google Maps Platform trumps all.
 With an extremely comprehensive catalog of data, gathered from billions of data sets from a variety of devices and users, Google is able to integrate this information into their Maps platform to ensure a high level of data quality.